VeraHenry/WrkMan/systemArchitecture.md

  ## Technical Feasibility

 1. Safe and Smart: Your data belongs to you.
 Chats, bookings, and payments are secure and encrypted.
-Users have full control—profiles, job history, and reviews can be managed or deleted in a tap.
+Users have full control profiles, job history, and reviews can be managed or deleted in a tap.

 2. Lightning-Fast Experience: Finding the right artisan, sending a message, or completing a booking happens instantly.
-Real-time notifications keep everyone in sync, so jobs never get delayed.
+Real time notifications keep everyone in sync, so jobs never get delayed.

 3. Simple to Build, Easy to Grow: With a single React Native codebase for iOS and Android, updates are fast and predictable.
 The backend focuses on what matters most: matching users with artisans, handling payments, and keeping the experience seamless.